glacasa/Mastonet/DOC.md

 ```
 ## User login, using OAuth

 The recommended way to login is to use OAuth.
-You open a web browser and let the user login himself on his instance.
+You open a web browser and let the user log himself on his instance.
 ```cs
 var url = authClient.OAuthUrl();
 OpenBrowser(url);
 ```
-You can either embed a WebView in you app, or open an external browser.
-When the user allowed your app to access its account, he is redirected to a web page with an auth code.
+You can either embed a WebView in your app, or open an external browser.
+When the user allowed your app to access their account, he is redirected to a web page with an auth code.

 You have several option to get the code :